 So, all aspects of the study programme are important and we expect you to demonstrate enthusiasm and commitment to each of them.

-Main vocational qualification
+Main technical and professional qualification

 This is the subject that you have chosen to study.
-It could be training you for an occupation such as plumbing or hairdressing, or preparing you for work in a vocational area such as public services or travel and tourism.
+It could be training you for an occupation such as plumbing or hairdressing, or preparing you for work in a professional area such as public services or travel and tourism.
 You may have chosen to study Foundation Education first in order to develop your skills for the next step.